adegard/PHP_server_ebooks_reader/README.md

 # EPUB Web server Reader 📖

 A lightweight web-based EPUB reader with **scroll navigation, page transitions, dark mode, and font size adjustments...**.
-Designed for a seamless e-reader experience directly in a browser, installed on a Raspebeery PI or other arm home-server.
+Designed for a seamless e-reader experience directly in a browser, by connecting to the server PHP installed on a Raspeberry PI or other arm/pc home-server.

 ## Features ✨
 - 📚 **Upload & Delete EPUBs** from the server (`index_reader.php`) from /ebooks sub-folder (usually in /var/www)